3 Bedroom Home in Kalama - $364,900

 Stunning 2021 3 Bed 2.5 bath townhome, nestled in the hills above the quaint town of Kalama.
-Featuring open concept kitchen and living area, soft-close cabinets, quartz counter tops, ductless heat pump, light filled living room with a patio just off the dining are in a fully fenced yard.
+Featuring open concept kitchen and living area, soft-close cabinets, quartz counter tops, ductless heat pump, light filled living room, patio just off the dining area in a fully fenced back yard.
 Near I-5 and downtown shops, not to mention Columbia river access just minutes away.
-Great schools!
+Walking distance to great schools!

 3 Bedroom Home in Kalama - $364,900